House prices in Yorkshire And The Humber

 Prices by property type

-Median sold price by type across Yorkshire And The Humber.
+Median sold price and share of the market, by type, across Yorkshire And The Humber.

 The most-traded type in Yorkshire And The Humber is semi-detached (71,012 sales, median £209,950), which tends to set the tone of the area.
 Flats (£138,000) and houses (~£229,752) trade well apart, so the headline figure moves a lot with the mix of what's for sale.